rogernsysu/dicesgamble/README.md

 And other two functions can record the score that calculated by rule.

-As for the part of showhand, there are four functions, which can judge the card type and consider who is the winner in the showhand game.
+As for the part of showhand, there are four functions, which can judge the card type and tell the users who is the winner in the showhand game.